ppgcourseUB/ppgcourse2023/Sensitivity_Analysis.Rosa_Fernandez_Gemma_Martinez/Readme.md

 **Instructors**: Gemma I. Martínez Redondo & Rosa Fernández

-If you have any questions, contact us at rosa.fernandez@ibe.upf-csic.es
+If you have any questions, contact us at rosa.fernandez@ibe.upf-csic.es or gemma.martinez@ibe.upf-csic.es

 ***